kstar/adventures.github.io/docs/OR__202509_EasternSierra_Part1.md

 For astronomy, this region has several benefits.
 The nearby towns of Lone Pine and Big Pine provide useful services for campers and tourists.
-Highway 395 is a very pleasant and beautiful route.
+Highway US-395 through Owens Valley is very pleasant  to drive on and  a beautiful route.
 Campgrounds and public land (BLM / Forest Service) abound.
 The remote mountains and valleys are reasonably far from major sources of light pollution, provide high-altitude observing sites to get above the desert dust, pleasant temperatures in the winter and fall, low humidity and decent cellular network connectivity.
 This is my chosen region for Bortle 2 skies in the fall and winter, when the more northern options can get very cold.
+It is about a 6.5--7 hour drive from my home.

 My adventure of five nights begins at Talc City Hills on Friday evening, when I arrived just around sunset.
 I split my drive into two days, starting Thursday night, so I could get enough time for work on Friday.
-On Thursday evening, I saw a notice that the main roads into the area, CA-14 as well as US-395, were closed from the south due to heavy flash flooding from a storm system that had passed through earlier that day.
+On Thursday evening, I saw a notice that the main roads into the area from the south, CA-14 as well as US-395, were closed due to heavy flash flooding from a storm system that had passed through earlier that day.
 Thankfully, the roads were rapidly restored and I had no trouble getting there on Friday.
 The observing site I frequent in Talc City Hills seems to be a moderately popular camping spot; it lies on public BLM land, has decent horizons, steady seeing, and a good altitude of about 5800 feet.
 Unfortunately, the city of Ridgecrest and the associated area has grown rapidly and is a major source of light pollution today.
 I would rate the skies as Bortle 2 on a good night.
+Dispersed camping has become very popular of late, given the popularity and affordability of overlanding setups and plenty of material on the internet to guide people as well as apps like On X or iOverlander; so I wasn't certain if I'd snag the spot on a Friday evening, but I did!

 It took me a while to set up my 28-inch f/4.1 telescope, as it always does.
 By the time I set up the scope, got dressed for the cold of the night, and ate my supper, it was 9 PM.